isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_thread_delete"></a>tx_thread_delete

-Eliminar un subproceso de aplicación
+Elimina un subproceso de aplicación.

 ### <a name="prototype"></a>Prototipo